 8d.
 A raffle or other fun giveaway is traditional and encouraged as part of the Saturday awards gathering.
 Recognition ceremony (podium/flowers) following each event is also encouraged.

 8e.
 If more than 3 guests compete, the top 3 guests in each race should be recognized with awards for the guest class.

-Site selection is determined by NENSA through its event bidding process.
+Site selection is determined by NENSA through it event bidding process.
 Geographic rotation, venue quality, organizational structure, and appropriate local resources for lodging and meals will be considered in the awarding of bids.
-Guarantee lodging and block rooms.
-Lodging List should be provided by organizer.
-Twenty-two rooms per team.
+(Guarantee Lodging; Block rooms, Lodging List should be provided by organizer.
+22 rooms per team)

 9b.
 Race organizer pays TD & TDA daily fee of $100 per day, mileage, lodging and meals.